piku/kata/README.md

 - `caddy`: 2.4 or later
 - `podman-compose`: 1.0 or later

 This means that Debian 13 (Trixie) or later is a requirement.
-Additionally, in `trixie` you should `systemctl enable caddy-api` to make sure Caddy is started with API config persistence.
+Additionally, in `trixie` you should `systemctl enable caddy-api` to make sure Caddy is started with API config persistence and make sure to log in to the `kata` account using `sudo machinectl shell kata@` if you need to do some debugging.

 ## Caddy Configuration